google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 #### The `sw-toolbox` Library

 `sw-toolbox` is loaded by your service worker at run time and provides pre-written tools for  applying common caching strategies to different URL patterns.
-Specifically, it provides common caching patterns and an expressive approach to using those strategies for runtime requests. ( [Caching Strategies Supported by `sw-toolbox`](#bestcaching) describes this in more.)
+Specifically, it provides common caching patterns and an expressive approach to using those strategies for runtime requests. ( [Caching Strategies Supported by `sw-toolbox`](#bestcaching) describes this in more detail.)

 ##### Setting Up `sw-toolbox` for Common Caching Strategies